June 2, 2020

 In 2019, Rocky Mountain National Park saw a record number of visitors.
 More than 4.6 million people made the trek last year, an increase of nearly 2% from 2018.

-Are you planning to celebrate your engagement in this picturesque area?
-One look around, and it’s easy to see why many couples choose this locale.
-From wildflower fields and overlooks to crystal-clear lakes and woodlands, the park is replete with awe-inspiring views.
+Are you planning to celebrate your engagement in this amazing area?
+A quick look around, and it’s easy to see why many couples choose Estes.
+From wildflower fields and overlooks to crystal-clear lakes and woodlands, the park is filled with incredible views.

-Located at the eastern entrance, Estes Park is an especially gorgeous location.
-Today, I’m sharing my expert tips on how to turn this spot into the perfect backdrop for your engagement session, including the top Estes Park engagement photo spots!
-Read on to discover how to prepare for your special day.
+Located at the eastern entrance to Rocky Mountain National Park, Estes Park is an especially gorgeous location (but maybe I’m partial because I grew up in this area!).
+Today, I’m sharing my expert tips on how to turn this spot into the perfect backdrop for your engagement session, including the top Estes Park engagement photo spots.
+Read on to discover how to prepare for your session.

 Temperature fluctuations are common in mountain weather, and this area is no different.
 Daytime and nighttime temperatures can vary greatly.
 This means you might begin the day shivering and end it sweating.

 That said, it’s smart to pack plenty of layers.
-You might not need those mittens, thermal socks, and thick toboggan, but you’ll be glad you brought them if you do.
+You might not need those mittens and thermal socks, but you’ll be glad you brought them if you do.
 At the same time, throw in a pair of hiking boots.
 No one wants to walk across rocky terrain in heels all day!
+We can switch shoes once we get to our final spot.

 Want to show off that show-stopping dress you’ve been saving just for this day?
 Put it on with a pair of tights and a sweater, and pack an extra-heavy coat just in case!
-For the men, the same goes for that short-sleeved, button-down plaid shirt you’ve been planning to wear for the occasion.
+With longer dresses, you can’t see tights or long underwear underneath anyways and it makes for a much more comfortable experience.

-As we travel around Estes Park looking for the perfect backdrops, there will likely be downtime in between poses.
+As we travel around Estes Park looking for the perfect spots, there will likely be downtime in between poses.
 This includes the time it takes me to set up at each location.

 To stay warm during this time, it helps to have a few go-to items on hand.
 Some of my favorites include thermoses of coffee or hot cocoa, heavy blankets, and instant hand warmers!
+They even sell feet and body versions of the hand warmers now.
 Look for items that are easy to transport and don’t take up much real estate in your bag, but pack a powerful punch against the cold.

 One of the smartest ways to prepare for your engagement photo session in Estes Park, and RMNP in general, is to understand the local rules and regulations that help govern the area.